AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

   * System-wide so that all users can see it (not available for all objects)
   * With external users who don't have a Workfront license (not available for all objects)
-  * With an email address (available only for documents)
+  * With an email address (available only for documents and calendars)

 * **Contribute**: (not available for all objects)
 * **Manage**: When someone shares an object, the recipient's rights to the object are determined by a combination of the recipient's access level and the permissions to the object that were granted by the sharer.
 The lowest degree of access available in that combination is what determines what the recipient can do with the object.

-  >[!INFO]
-  >
+### Example scenarios

+#### **Scenario 1**

-  >**Example:** If the recipient's access level doesn't allow project editing, that person can't edit or delete a project even if the sharer granted permissions to manage it.
+If the recipient's access level doesn't allow project editing, that person can't edit or delete a project even if the sharer granted permissions to manage it.

-  >
-  >Or, if the recipient's access level allows project editing, but the sharer granted view-only permissions to a project, the user cannot edit or delete the project.
+Or, if the recipient's access level allows project editing, but the sharer granted view-only permissions to a project, the user cannot edit or delete the project.

->

-### More example scenarios
+#### **Scenario 2**

 When Olivia shares a Workfront project with Tony, Tony's access to it is determined by a combination of two things: